-The interested reader might dwell in some of the original literature on, e.g., the original Watts and Strogatz (1998) small-world model, the Newman and Watts (1999) model, the mean-field solution of the preferential attachment model (Barab\'asi, Albert \& Jeong, 1999), the formulation of the concept of clique percolation (Derenyi, Palla \& Vicsek, 2005), an early study of the WWW (Albert, Jeong \& Barab\'asi, 1999), a recent study of the time evolution of the Wikipedia network (Capocci {\it et al.}, 2006), a study regarding the community structure of real-world networks (Palla {\it et al.}, 2005) or the mathematical basis of graph theory (Erd\"os \& R\'enyi, 1959).
-A good starting point is Milgram's (1967) account of his by now famous experiment, which led to the law of `six degrees of separation' (Guare 1990).
+The interested reader might {delve into} some of the original literature on, e.g. the original Watts and Strogatz (1998) small-world model, the Newman and Watts (1999) model, the mean-field solution of the preferential attachment model (Barab\'asi et al., 1999), the formulation of the concept of clique percolation (Derenyi et al., 2005), an early study of the WWW (Albert et al., 1999), a recent study of the time evolution of the Wikipedia network (Capocci et al., 2006), a study regarding the community structure of real-world networks (Palla et al., 2005), the notion of assortative mixing in networks (Newman, 2002) or the mathematical basis of graph theory (Erd\"os and R\'enyi, 1959).
+A good starting point is Milgram's (1967) account of his by now famous experiment, which led to the law of ``six degrees of separation'' (Guare, 1990).